top of page

 A Flight of Beer at Village Brewery in Calgary.

-Until the early 1700's, beer in England was made with malt that been roasted over peat or wood, creating a dark, smoky black or brown beer.
-The invention of coke as a fuel source allowed more control over the malting process and left a cleaner and lighter product and led way for the English Pale Ale.
+Until the mid 1800's, beer in England was made with malt that been roasted over peat or wood, creating a dark, smoky black or brown beer.
+Their invention of coke as a fuel source allowed more control over the malting process but the Brits didn't figure out the cleaner and lighter product that led way for the English Pale Ale.
+That credit goes to the Austrian Brewer Dreher who invented Vienna lager.
 As this beer was made with lighter malts, it created a lighter color beer than what was standard for the time and therefore was referred to as 'pale'.

 Pale Ale is a general term that includes several styles of beer, but mostly encompasses copper coloured, hop forward and bitter beers.